danpeig/Johnny-Five-Android-Termux/README.md

 After the installation you can remove the python, clang and make packages.

 ## Troubleshooting
 1. Install Node.js in your Laptop/Desktop and run exactly the same installation procedures above.
+Depending on your OS you will need additional compiling tools to setup the serial interface module.
 2. Run the TCP server (like the COMbyTCP) in the same computer and try to connect between the board and the local installation of this script.
 If it does not work, you might have a problem with the Firmata installation in the Arduino board.
 3. If the connection works, keep the TCP server running in the computer and try to connect from the mobile device.
 If does not work you have a connectivity problem in the Android device.